Automobile Accident Injury Questions and Legal Advice

 Contact Louisville Motor Vehicle Accident Attorney Jim Desmond Today

 I hope you have found these motor vehicle accident FAQ to be helpful.
-If you have further questions or would like to discuss working together I invite you to call my cell phone at 502-609-7657.
+If you have further questions or would like to discuss working together I invite you to call my phone at (502) 694-1888.
 If you would prefer to email me I will get back to you as soon as possible.